MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ## Findings - prerequisit for understanding reccomendations
-- Most median delayed base is PHL
+-

+- Friday saw the highest total delay times with Tueday being the lowest (Figure 6)
-- There are signficantly more departures in the afternoon than the morning
+- There are signficantly more departures in the afternoon than the morning (Figure 7)
+- 31.19% of flights in the morning were delayed, while 50.44% in the afternoon were delayed (Figure 7)
+- For every flight that departed late in the morning, there were 2.7 flights departing late in the afternoon (extrapolated from figure 8)
-- Out of the delayed flights in the morning, most are attributed to carrier delays But for delayed flights in the afternoon, the delays are heavily swayed towards late aircraft arrivals (Figure 8)
+- Out of the delayed flights in the morning, most are attributed to carrier delays, while delayed flights in the afternoon are heavily swayed towards late aircraft arrivals (Figure 8)

-- Late ac arrivals are the #1 cause of late departures (figure 5)
+- Late ac arrivals are the #1 cause for controllable late departues and have the highest maximum delay length of any delay, being the most detrimental advresary to on-time goals (Figure 5 and 3)

 ## RECCOMENDATIONS
-- Being that late_ac_arrivals are the #1 cause of delayed flights, AA should focus on
+- Being that late_ac_arrivals are the #1 cause of delayed flights , AA should focus on
 - Focus on on-time departures in the morning so the planes can operate on-time for the later departures then shift priority to customer experience during times when there are the most customers.

 - A/B testing using PHL base as the experimental group, the base that stands to improve the most from delays (figure 5)